Check These State Minimum Wage Updates as 2026 Begins

 - Santa Monica $17.81 (from $17.27).

-Note: Normally, Malibu would be on the list of cities making mid-year changes.
-However, the city council voted to suspend the scheduled increase due to the recent Palisades Fire.
+Note: Normally, Malibu would have been on the list of cities making mid-year changes.
+However, the city council voted to suspend the scheduled increase in 2025 due to the Palisades Fire.

-In Washington, two cities have raised their minimum wage rates in the middle of the year — and the rates are higher than the state’s required rate of $16.66 per hour.
+In Washington, two cities raised their minimum wage rates in the middle of 2025:

-- The other city is Tukwila.
-There, large employers began paying at least $21.10 per hour on January 1, 2025, and mid-size employers paid only $20.10 per hour.
+- The other city was Tukwila.
+There, large employers began paying at least $21.10 per hour at the start of 2025, and mid-size employers paid only $20.10 per hour.
 As of July 1, 2025, the mid-size employer rate got bumped up to the large employer rate.

 Free Training & Resources